On-Demand Webinar

 Institutional Transformation to Support Contingent Faculty

-This webinar explores innovative practices and lessons learned from institutional change initiatives aimed at the equitable recognition and support of contingent faculty.
-Campus leaders from the University of Arizona and Loyola Marymount University, recipients of the 2023 Delphi Award, will describe the policies, practices, and programs that have been put in place to advance the recognition, status, and participation of contingent faculty on their campuses.
-The presenters will discuss the core principles that guide their collective work, the implementation challenges they overcame, and the transferable lessons that can guide the work to support contingent faculty as essential educators on any campus.
+This webinar explored innovative practices and lessons learned from institutional change initiatives aimed at the equitable recognition and support of contingent faculty.
+Campus leaders from the University of Arizona and Loyola Marymount University, recipients of the 2023 Delphi Award, described the policies, practices, and programs put in place to advance the recognition, status, and participation of contingent faculty on their campuses.
+The presenters discussed the core principles that guide their collective work, the implementation challenges they overcame, and the transferable lessons that can guide the work to support contingent faculty as essential educators on any campus.

 Presenters